SuperZing/college/README.md

 # college
-The most complet projects for recommendation letter
+The most complete projects for recommendation letter

+"This code is for academic demonstration purposes only.
+Not licensed for distribution or reuse."